whblondeau/gyre/finding_flotsam.md

 The Captain slapped her thighs as if someone were telling an uproarious story in a tavern.
 The sailors could not turn; they were compelled by the command under Crew Oath to keep their eyes upon Skoan Usad.

 The Captain then went to fetch the Slink, and as the sailors turned to watch her, they saw the Bosun and Oko throwing something like a bundle of bloody rags over the side.
-There came a splash, then silence… and then a terrible disturbance in the water.
+There came a splash, then silence… and then a terrible disturbance in the water, like a wave breaking on a reef.

 The Captain dragged her bloody-mawed Slink to its cage.
 Almost it seemed that it would not go in, but the Captain bent her gaze implacably on the beast, and gradually its snarls faded.
 It lowered its gaze, bent its head, and went into the cage.
 The Captain turned and looked at the crew, seeming in very good spirits indeed.